aimms/documentation/dataexchange/api.rst

 	Assign a string value to either the JSON root node of a JSON document or an array member of an array value in the JSON document.

 	:param _nde: element parameter holding the node in the JSON document for which to set the value.
-	:param _string: double value to assign to the `_nde`, the assigned value can be upto 256 KB in size.
+	:param _string: double value to assign to the `_nde`, the assigned value can be up to 256 KB in size.

 .. js:function:: dex::json::SetObject